wadegamache/Phishing-Email-Analysis/README.md

 This image also shows some network communication details, including DNS resolutions and IP traffic.
 These connections and domains can be investigated individually if attestation is required.

 ## Conclusion
+ I concluded that this email was phishing and most likely malicious.
+I reported it to Amazon through their "stop-spoofing" email address.
+This allows them to see similar attacks quicker and get ahead of them.
+Cybercriminal TTP's (Tactics, Techniques, and Procedures) are extremely important to understand how something or someone may be exploited.
+Many of these TTP's can serve as early warning signs to detect fraud.
+It's okay to be suspicious, especially when it comes to your data.